JackEdTaylor/expra-wise24/_sources/general/assignments.md

 * Include an R script containing code of all analyses you carried out (this should be submitted as a separate file along with the EXPRA report and should also be uploaded to LIFOS)

+* Link to your preregistrations in your LIFOS repository.

 * Include a signed declaration of originality on the last page of the report (see below).

 The deadline for submitting ExPra reports is 4 weeks after the final session (see above).